 Meret Oppenheim (1913–1985) was a Surrealist who didn’t want to be called a Surrealist.
 A feminist who didn’t like ‘women’s art’.
 World-renowned but agonized by her fame.
-The typographical treatment—designed by sens and set in Monument Grotesk—is a reflection of the variety of conflicts Oppenheim faced during her career as a female artist operating in a largely men-dominated art scene.
+The typographical treatment—designed by sens—is a reflection of the variety of conflicts Oppenheim faced during her career as a female artist operating in a largely men-dominated art scene.
 Skewed parallel text columns and geometrical lines, set against a plain white wall are in high contrast with the often organic materials and surrealistic sceneries Oppenheim used in her work.
 Meret Oppenheim: für dich — wider dich is curated by Adriënne Groen.
 Exhibition design by studio Bart Guldemond.
 Exhibition photography by Peter Tijhuis.

 Deserting from the Culture Wars